 The cultivation of silk is called silk farming or sericulture.
 Bombyx moth is the most widely used variety of silk worm for manufacturing silk sarees.
 China and India are main producers of silk who produce more than 60% of world’s annual production.
 Silk is produced by silkworms which are fed with mulberry leaves.
 Silk is produced in various stages.

 The female moth lays about 300 to 500 eggs at a time.
 It is collected and then used for cultivation.
 The eggs hatch and form caterpillars which are also known as silkworms.
-These worms are given a lot of mulberry leaves to eat, after eating which they grow several times large and weaves silk fibre in a form o cocoon around itself.
+These worms are given a lot of mulberry leaves to eat, after eating which they grow several times large and weaves silk fibre in the form of cocoon around itself.
 The cocoon is spun by the larva by swinging it body in a 8 shape by distributing its saliva.
 The saliva solidifies when it comes in contact with air.

 A silkworm spins about a mile of filament in just two or three days.
 Though a large amount of silk is produced by the worms, the amount of usable silk from the cocoon is less.
 The cocoon is then boiled which is fatal for the silkworms.
 The silk is obtained from the cocoon by brushing them .
 This silk filament is then wound on a reel and then spun.
 This is called raw silk, which is then processed, coloured and woven in different patterns.